 When your thermostat displays error code e73, it signifies that the Rc wire is not receiving power.

-This could be as easy as the breaker being shut off, but it may also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s time to speak with a local professional.
+This will sometimes be as simple as the breaker being shut off, but it may also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.